 Educational Opportunities

 A huge part of our event revolves around education.
-Classes are open to everyone* and run all day long in our education pavilion, the DIY area, and in some cases, in the vendor area itself.
+Classes are open to everyone* and run all day long in our education pavilion, and the DIY area.
 There are a ton of classes ranging from cooking classes to electrical and solar systems, first aid on the road, border crossings, overland marketing, and nearly two hundred other classes.

 We have a number of education areas dedicated to overland instruction.
 Each of these locations have an broad focus or educational theme tying the classes offered there together.